-The Social Media for Gov Summit, being held in Melbourne from 4 – 6 December 2019, is a unique event that will explore some of the most exciting case studies and innovative strategies to maximise social media success.
-With powerful keynote presentations and panel discussions from Australia’s leading Social Media professionals, this event will address the most significant challenges being faced today and uncover the knowledge, strategies and technology to improve the impact and value of social media efforts.
+The Social Media for Gov Summit, held in Melbourne from 4 – 6 December 2019, was a unique event that explored some of the most exciting case studies and innovative strategies to maximise social media success.
+With powerful keynote presentations and panel discussions from Australia’s leading Social Media professionals, this event addressed the most significant challenges being faced today and uncovered the knowledge, strategies and technology to improve the impact and value of social media efforts.

 Educating the wider business on best practices

 Tech and analytics to inform your people strategy

 Selling social up the value chain to gain buy-in for adequate resources

 Meet the expectations of your audience

 Laura and her team at the AFP are focused on humanising the AFP brand through a series of strategies that are focusing on building trust, and informing, educating and engaging their audience.
 In this session, she will share how she is making this happen, including :

 How do you build a winning social media team, when governments have a reputation for lagging behind in their digitally savviness, and more often than not are under staffed and under resourced.
 Our panellists will share how they’re focused on building winning social media teams in this challenging environment.

 Two billion people use Facebook every month to connect with friends and family, and to discover things that matter.
 For this reason, it is a critical tool government departments should continuously be focusing on getting the most out of.
 Presented by Facebook, this session will explore: